ec965/MCutie/README.md

-# MQTT Server and Client
+# MQTT Server API and Client
-MQTT0-cutie provides a web client to interface with MQTT sensors.
+MCutie provides a web client and API to interface with MQTT devices.

+MCutie should run concurrently with an MQTT broker such as mosquitto.

 ## Backend
 * Express.js
 * SQLite3
-* MQTT.js

 ## Frontend
-* React.js (create-react-app)
+* React.js
-* Recharts